|Title:||The Bondage And Travels Of Johann Schiltberger, A Native Of Bavaria, In Europe, Asia, And Africa|

 an ordeal of three decades

-Anyway, here’s the story in a nutshell: JS is only a young boy when he embarks on what historians have later dubbed the “Last Crusade”.
+The story: Johann Schiltberger is still a teenager when he embarks on what historians have later dubbed the “Last Crusade”.
 Eventually, he gets captured in the Battle of Nicopolis and serves as a slave to the Ottomans for six years.
-When the Ottomans themselves get defeated by the infamous Tamerlane, JS becomes a slave to the Timurid Empire for fifteen years, and after that he ends up in the hands of the Golden Horde for another five to nine years.
+When the Ottomans themselves get defeated by the infamous Tamerlane, Schiltberger becomes a slave to the Timurid Empire for fifteen years, and after that he ends up in the hands of the Golden Horde for another five to nine years.